imanejabari/VE/README.md

 The _Data_ folder contains a _Data_FR_ file which is a reworked version of the initial _Data_France_ file for the purpose of logistic regression.
 It contains data about PCR tests in France, by date, vaccination status, and age.

-Data regarding Belgium, can however not be published because of confidentiality reasons.
-It is available in the Appendix 1 file attached to the thesis, the data used in the code is the one in the _Data_BEL_ sheet (which is a slightly modified version of the _VE_REQUEST_ original data).
-To use it in the code, please extract the _Data_BEL_ sheet into a new .xlsx file called _Data_BEL_and add it to the _Data_ folder where the _Data_FR_ file is also placed.
+Data regarding Belgium, can not be published because of confidentiality reasons.
+However, it is available in the Appendix 1 file attached to the thesis, the data used in the code is the one in the _Data_BEL_ sheet (which is a slightly modified version of the _VE_REQUEST_ original data).
+To use it in the code, please extract the _Data_BEL_ sheet into a new .xlsx file called _Data_BEL_ and add it to the _Data_ folder where the _Data_FR_ file is also placed.

 The _Codes_ folder contains four files:
 - _Analysis - 14 days.R_: This code is for the 14-day case counting window analysis for primo-vaccination in France